HugoGranstrom/gravity-simulator/README.md

 You can also run the simulation in a headless mode ie. no gui.
 To use headless mode you run ``python gravity.py``.
 It has the same arguments as ``gravity.py``.
 In my benchmarking it was around 20-30% faster than the gui version.

-(Headless version may not be working on Linux and Mac at the moment)

 ## Options
 There are multiple command line arguments you can pass to the simulation:
 - `-t` or `--time`, the length of the simulation measured in days.
 If it is set to ``0`` it will go on forever.
 Default: 0.